Causally constrained quantum operator dynamics: Locally constrained many-body dynamics

 In this section, we link the observed splitting of operator space to Hilbert-space fragmentation studied in many-body physics \cite{Moudgalya2022} in the context of random circuit dynamics.
 Due to bounded light-cones, operator space splits into spatially localised invariant sectors $\mathcal{L}, \mathcal{R}$ which induces a splitting of the central operator space to the intersection $\mathcal{I}$:

 This implies the following decomposition of operator space:

 Fragmented circuits are defined to have of an exponentially large sector of invariant subspace in the dynamics.
-The wall induces fragmentation of the many-body system as individual left and right localised subsystems can be multiplied to create larger invariant spaces.
-In random circuits, this can lead to fragmentation whenever the circuit hosts an extensive number of bounded light cones.
+The wall induces splitting of the many-body operator space so that individual left and right localised subsystems can be multiplied to create larger invariant spaces.
+In random circuits, this leads to fragmentation whenever the circuit hosts an extensive number of bounded light cones.

 A specific instance of fragmented circuit ensemble was investigated in detail in our previous work \cite{Kovacs2024} where the unitaries are chosen uniformly randomly of entangling Clifford gates with a finite probability of non-Clifford perturbations.
-In the large system limit, randomly gates will act invariantly of, e.g., diagonal algebras that lead to fragmentation.
+In the large system limit, randomly gates will act invariantly on, for example, diagonal algebras that lead to fragmentation.
 We stipulate that any gateset which has a finite probability of satisfying the wall constraint (e.g. containing conditional unitaries as defined in \Cref{app:conditionals}) will lead to phenomenologically equivalent non-ergodic evolution, with an extensive set of walls and consequently exponentially sized fragment space.
 We note, however, that due to the dimensional reduction required for sub-algebra embedding to satisfy the wall constraint, we expect that fragmented circuit ensembles always form a zero-measure set of all unitaries, independent of circuit connectivity.